 Why Won’t Religion Just Leave Us Alone?

-I’m often asked, “why bother with religion?
+Often in debates about spirituality and politics, I’m asked, “why bother with religion?
 Why not instead just let believers pray as they do, and leave them alone?

-Oh, how I wish that were possible.
-If only things were only that simple.
+I wish that were possible.
+If only things were that simple.
 If only there was such an option — I’d take it.